truenas/documentation/content/GettingStarted/COREReleaseNotes.md

 * SNMP agent bugfix ([NAS-125904](https://ixsystems.atlassian.net/browse/NAS-125904)).
 * Pagination offset and limit improvements for /api/v2.0/certificate ([NAS-126080](https://ixsystems.atlassian.net/browse/NAS-126080)).

-<a href="https://ixsystems.atlassian.net/issues/?filter=10526" target="_blank">Click here for the full changelog</a> of completed tickets that are included in the 13.3-BETA.1 release.
+<a href="https://ixsystems.atlassian.net/issues/?filter=10548" target="_blank">Click here for the full changelog</a> of completed tickets that are included in the 13.3-BETA.1 release.
 {{< include file="/static/includes/JiraFilterInstructions.md" >}}

 ### 13.3-BETA.1 Ongoing Issues

-<a href="https://ixsystems.atlassian.net/issues/?filter=10527" target="_blank">Click here to see the latest information</a> about public issues discovered in 13.3-BETA.1 that are either being resolved in a future TrueNAS CORE release or are not to be fixed in CORE and are resolved in TrueNAS SCALE.
+<a href="https://ixsystems.atlassian.net/issues/?filter=10549" target="_blank">Click here to see the latest information</a> about public issues discovered in 13.3-BETA.1 that are being resolved in a future TrueNAS CORE release.
+This list also includes issues that are not to be fixed in CORE and are resolved in TrueNAS SCALE.